The Difference Between First- and Second-Degree Murder

 Examples include murder committed:

-• in the heat of passion (such as finding your spouse with a lover)
+- in the heat of passion (such as finding your spouse with a lover)

-• after witnessing traumatic events (such as the death of a child)
+- after witnessing traumatic events (such as the death of a child)

-• while believing the killing was justified.
+- while believing the killing was justified.

-Punishments for second degree murder may carry a sentence of 4 to 20 years in prison, but probation is possible, depending on the details of the incident.
+Punishments for second-degree murder may carry a sentence of 4 to 20 years in prison, but probation is possible, depending on the details of the incident.

 Defending second-degree murder is based on first-degree murder.
 Only after the prosecutor has proven first-degree murder can it be argued that a mitigating factor is present so the conviction should be reduced from first-degree murder to second-degree murder.
-To convict a defendant of either first- or second-degree murder, the State must prove beyond a reasonable doubt the elements which constitute the crime of first-degree murder, and then the defense may show mitigating factors to reduce the charge and the punishment.
+To convict a defendant of either first- or second-degree murder, the State must prove beyond a reasonable doubt the elements that constitute the crime of first-degree murder, and then the defense may show mitigating factors to reduce the charge and the punishment.

-If a jury finds that the defendant committed a killing because of feeling they were acting under an unreasonable self-defense or under a sudden and intense passion resulting from a serious provocation, then a murder charge turns into a second-degree conviction.
+If a jury finds that the defendant committed a killing because of feeling they were acting under an unreasonable self-defense or a sudden and intense passion resulting from a serious provocation, then a murder charge turns into a second-degree conviction.

 Under 720 ILCS 5/9-2(b), Illinois courts recognize four categories of serious provocation: